 Ingredients

-- ½ teaspoon almond extract (or any you prefer)
+- ½ teaspoon almond extract (or vanilla extract)

 - 2 tablespoons all-purpose flour